theluxury/emacs-profile/memsql.md

 Filesystem     Inodes IUsed IFree IUse% Mounted on /dev/xvda1       8.0M  8.0M   885  100% /
 ```
 to see that inodes were full.
-I restarted the node and afterwards root was able to write files.
+I rebooted the node and afterwards root was able to write files.
 After that, the solution to this problem became tricky.
 There are a few options to give ubuntu write access to root partition, none of which seemed great.
 I could `sudo chmod a+w /` to give all users write access, but that is potentially unsafe.
 Changing the owner of the root partition of ubuntu would not work.
 The best option is most likely `sudo usermod -aG sudo ubuntu`.
 However, I didn't think giving ubuntu full sudo permission was wise.
 Here is a link describing why all the choices are bad,